Saudi sentences five to death, three to jail over Khashoggi murder

 RIYADH (Reuters) - Saudi Arabia on Monday sentenced five people to death and three more to jail terms totaling 24 years over the killing of Saudi journalist Jamal Khashoggi in Istanbul in October last year.

-Saudi Deputy Public Prosecutor and spokesman Shalaan al-Shalaan, reading out the verdict in the trial, said the court dismissed charges against the remaining three of the 11 people that had been on trial, finding them not guilty.
+Saudi Deputy Public Prosecutor and spokesman Shalaan al-Shalaan, reading out the trial verdict, said the court dismissed charges against the remaining three of the 11 people that had been on trial, finding them not guilty.
+None of the defendants’ names was immediately released.

 “The investigation showed that the killing was not premeditated ...
-The decision was taken at the spur of the moment,” Shalaan said.
+The decision was taken at the spur of the moment,” Shalaan said, a position contradicting the findings of a United Nations-led investigation.

 Khashoggi was a U.S. resident and critic of Saudi Crown Prince Mohammed bin Salman, the kingdom’s de facto ruler.
 He was last seen at the Saudi consulate in Istanbul on Oct.
 2, 2018, where he had gone to receive papers ahead of his wedding.
 His body was reportedly dismembered and removed from the building, and his remains have not been found.

-The killing caused a global uproar, tarnishing the crown prince’s image.
+Khashoggi’s murder caused a global uproar, tarnishing the crown prince’s image.
 The CIA and some Western governments have said they believe Prince Mohammed ordered the killing, but Saudi officials say he had no role.
 Eleven Saudi suspects were put on trial over his death in secretive proceedings in Riyadh.

+Agnes Callamard, the U.N. special rapporteur for extrajudicial summary or arbitrary executions, on Monday criticized the trial verdict as a “mockery” of justice.

+“The hit-men are guilty, sentenced to death.
+The masterminds not only walk free, they have barely been touched by the investigation and the trial,” she said on Twitter.

 Last November the Saudi prosecutor said that Saud al-Qahtani, a former high-profile Saudi royal adviser, had discussed Khashoggi’s activities before he entered the Saudi consulate with the team which went on to kill him.